 Bluemont in Clarke County, Virginia — The American South (Mid-Atlantic)

-Erected by Shenandoah University, Virginia Civil War Trails.
+Erected by Shenandoah University's McCormick Civil War Institute.
+(Marker Number 1.)

 Categories. • War, US Civil •

 Credits.
-This page was last revised on May 2, 2019.
+This page was last revised on May 3, 2019.
 This page originally submitted on May 1, 2019, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 64 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on May 1, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.
+This page has been viewed 73 times since then.
+Photos: 1, 2, 3, 4, 5, 6. submitted on May 1, 2019, by Allen C. Browne of Silver Spring, Maryland.
+7. submitted on May 2, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.